pseudotensor/open-strawberry/README.md

 ## Contributing

 We welcome contributions from the community.
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to participate.

+Issues:
+- [ ] Continue button in app leaves grayed-out old chats, best if started cleanly
+- [ ] Counting of tokens only shows up after hit continue, best if was every turn

 ## About the Author